How To Get an EU Pet Health Certificate in the United States

 So, if it has been more than a year since the last rabies vaccine, it could be expired (even if it was a three-year booster).
 To resolve this issue, your vet must administer a rabies vaccine before issuing an international health certificate.
 Importantly, this must be done 21 days before your departure.
 All of this showcases the importance of starting the process well in advance of your trip.

-Process For Getting An EU Pet Health Certificate
+How To Get an EU Pet Health Certificate

 Lesson Learned: Planning Ahead Pays Off